Razzies Reverse Course on Bruce Willis Award Amid Cognitive Diagnosis

 Following the announcement that Hollywood legend Bruce Willis would be retiring from acting due to a diagnosis of aphasia, a condition that affects the brain and its ability to use language and communication, the Razzie Awards are reversing course on recognizing the actor with the dishonor of “Worst Performance by Bruce Willis in a 2021 Movie” for the straight-to-VOD film Cosmic Sin.

-“After much thought and consideration, the Razzies have made the decision to rescind the Razzie Award given to Bruce Willis, due to his recently disclosed diagnosis,” the parody award co-founders John Wilson and Mo Murphy said in a joint statement (via The Wrap).

-“If someone’s medical condition is a factor in their decision making and/or their performance, we acknowledge that it is not appropriate to give them a Razzie,” the statement went on to say.
+“After much thought and consideration, the Razzies have made the decision to rescind the Razzie Award given to Bruce Willis, due to his recently disclosed diagnosis,” the parody award co-founders, John Wilson and Mo Murphy, said in a joint statement responding to We Got This Covered’s request for comment.
+“If someone’s medical condition is a factor in their decision making and/or their performance, we acknowledge that it is not appropriate to give them a Razzie.”

 The Die Hard actor had come under scrutiny earlier this year when people started piecing together the fact that he released an astonishing 21 straight-to-VOD movies in the last two years, all of which were critically maligned for both their quality and his performance, which occasionally saw Willis using a plainly visible earpiece to have his lines read to him.